Learning Naturally Aggregated Appearance for Efficient 3D Editing: Introduction

 \section{Introduction}

 While recent advancements in 3D representations like neural radiance fields (NeRF)~\cite{mildenhall2020nerf} have shown impressive reconstruction capabilities for real-world scenes, the need for further progress in 3D editing arises as the desire to recreate and manipulate these scenes.
 The field of 3D editing has witnessed significant development in recent years.
 Traditional 3D modeling approaches~\cite{hoppe2006poisson,schonberger2016pixelwise,schnberger2016structure,xiang2021neutex} typically rely on reconstructing scenes using meshes.
 By combining meshes with texture maps, we can enable appearance editing during the rendering process.
-However, these methods usually face difficulties in obtaining detailed and regular texture maps, typically in complex scenes, which significantly hinders effective editing and compromises user-friendliness.
+However, these methods usually face difficulties in obtaining detailed and regular texture maps, typically in complex scenes, hindering effective editing and user-friendliness.

-Recent neural radiance fields offer high-quality scene reconstruction capabilities, but manipulating the implicit 3D representation embedded within neural networks is inherently complex and non-straightforward.
-Existing NeRF-based editing approaches can be mainly divided into two categories: some methods like~\cite{chen2023neuraleditor,deng2021deformed,wang2021neus,yang2022neumesh,yuan2022nerfediting,zhang2023papr} target geometry editing, usually taking advantage of meshes, while the other~\cite{haque2023instruct,pang2023locally,kobayashi2022decomposing,zhang2022arf,zhang2023refnpr} focuses on 3D stylization using images or texts as style guidance.
-However, re-optimizing the pre-trained NeRF models is necessary to incorporate the desired editing effects into the underlying 3D representation, resulting in time-consuming processes.
+Recent neural radiance fields offer high-quality scene reconstructions, but manipulating the implicit 3D representation embedded within neural networks is inherently non-straightforward.
+Existing NeRF-based editing approaches can be mainly divided into two categories: some methods like~\cite{chen2023neuraleditor,deng2021deformed,wang2021neus,yang2022neumesh,yuan2022nerfediting,zhang2023papr} target geometry editing, usually taking advantage of meshes, while the other~\cite{haque2023instruct,pang2023locally,kobayashi2022decomposing,zhang2022arf,zhang2023refnpr} focuses on 3D stylization using images or texts as guidance.
+However, re-optimizing the original NeRF models is necessary to incorporate the desired editing effects into the underlying 3D representation, resulting in time-consuming processes.
 Consequently, it is crucial to develop a user-friendly framework that can efficiently and effectively support various edits within a single model.